This article was last updated on May 12

 Many are calling this the worst recession since the great depression.
 Or, most succinctly the Great Depression 2.
 No doubt the news is bad and all the major economic indicators signal that growth is slowing at a quickening pace.
 But the question on most people’s minds is how long will this recession continue.
-It is getting stale to read about all the bad news making headlines everyday and it would be nice to read a positive headline like, “US economy adds 100,000 jobs“.
-Unlikely in the near term, but there may be some light at the end of tunnel as we enter 2009 under a new political administration.
+It is getting stale to read about all the bad news making headlines everyday and it would be nice to read a positive headline like, “US economy adds 100,000 jobs”.
+Unlikely in the near term, but there may be some light at the end of tunnel as we enter a post pandemic world.

 Depending on your perspective, things could get better soon or we may not have even reached the half way point of the current downturn.
 As the graphic from the WSJ and NBER shows, past recessions have generally lasted anywhere from 6 months to 16 months, with the Great depression the biggest outlier at 43 months.
-The current recession which officially started in December 2007, has now run for 12 months.
 With few signs of improvement in the near term it will probably go down as one of the longer recessions in recent times, but I don’t think it will be as bad as some people are predicting.
 Furthermore, the recovery will be even more stunning and swift than the downturn.